losinggeneration/LunoPunk/README.md

 * Matt Tuttle for creating HaxePunk.
 * Chevy Ray Johnston for creating FlashPunk.
-* Leafo for creating Moonscript.
+* leaf corcoran for creating Moonscript.
 * The Prosody IM team from which some code was used for the Coveralls support.

 ## MIT License